xlz1047/CookingMate/brainstorming.md

 ### 1. CookingMate

 - **Mobile:** Mobile is essential for accessing the AI chatbot and recipes while actively cooking in the kitchen.
-Users get real-time recipe suggestions and can reference saved recipes when grocery shopping or meal planning away from home.
+Users get real-time recipe suggestions through conversational interaction and can reference detailed instructions hands-free while preparing meals.

 - **Story:** Eliminates the daily "What should I cook?" decision fatigue by making recipe discovery conversational.
-Instead of scrolling through endless recipe websites, users simply ask the AI and build a personal collection of favorites over time.
+Instead of scrolling through endless recipe websites, users simply ask the AI and get immediate suggestions with full cooking details including ingredients and step-by-step instructions.

 - **Market:** Anyone who cooks at home could utilize this app - approximately 70% of adults cook regularly.
-Appeals to busy professionals needing quick dinner ideas, college students learning to cook, and home cooks organizing recipes.
+Appeals to busy professionals needing quick dinner ideas, college students learning to cook, and home cooks looking for meal inspiration.

 - **Habit:** Users interact with the chatbot multiple times per week when planning meals.
-They constantly build and reference their recipe book, making it a regular kitchen companion.
+They use the app during active cooking to reference ingredient lists and follow step-by-step instructions, making it a regular kitchen companion.

-- **Scope:** V1 allows users to chat with AI for recipe suggestions and view recipe details.
-V2 adds ability to save recipes to personal recipe book with search.
-V3 incorporates filtering and sorting.
-V4 adds serving adjustment and sharing features.
+- **Scope:** V1 focuses on two core screens: AI chatbot for recipe discovery and recipe detail view with ingredients/steps tabs.
+This is clearly defined and buildable.
+V2 could add recipe saving to a personal collection.
+V3 could incorporate search and filtering.
+V4 could add serving adjustment and sharing features.
+The simplified V1 scope is very achievable within our timeline.

 ### 2. FitTrack AI